 You are responsible for declaring any additional income or capital gains to HMRC, and for raising with them any queries relating to your tax code.

 If we don’t pay you for 5 weeks we’ll be in touch to see if we can help.
-If your assignment ends and if you don’t have a new one, please get in touch with your payroll team.
+If your assignment ends and you don’t have a new one, please get in touch with us and a member of our team will contact you to provide support in finding a new assignment.